 In connection with our agreements with Pfizer, VFMCRP, Nicoya and CAMP4, we are eligible to receive various milestone payments and royalty considerations.
 Under the terms of the Restated Pfizer Agreement, we are eligible to receive up to an additional \$275.0 million upon the achievement of certain regulatory milestones, including \$85 million which we received during the second quarter of 2022.
 In addition, we are eligible to receive initial tiered royalty payments associated with the commercialization of Somatrogon (hGH-CTP) for adult GHD with percentage rates ranging from the high teens to mid-twenties.
 Upon the launch of Somatrogon (hGH-CTP) for pediatric GHD in certain major markets, the royalties will transition to regional, tiered gross profit sharing for both Somatrogon (hGH-CTP) and Pfizer's Genotropin®.
-Under the terms of the VFMCRP Agreement, we are entitled to receive up to an additional \$17 million in regulatory milestones and \$207 million in milestone payments tied to launch, pricing and sales of Rayaldee, including a \$3.0 million milestone payments.
-Under the terms of the Nicoya Agreement, we received an initial upfront payment of \$5 million.
-Furthermore, we are eligible to receive tiered, double-digit royalty payments.
-Under the terms of the Nicoya Agreement, of which we have received \$2.5 million.
+Under the terms of the VFMCRP Agreement, we are entitled to receive up to an additional \$17 million in regulatory milestones and \$207 million in milestone payments tied to launch, pricing and sales of Rayaldee, including a \$3.0 million milestone payment we recognized during the year ended December 31, 2022 following the first sale of Rayaldee in Europe.
+In addition, we are eligible to receive tiered, double-digit royalty payments.
+Under the terms of the Nicoya Agreement, we received an initial upfront payment of \$5 million and are eligible to receive an aggregate of \$5 million tied to the first anniversary of the effective date of the Nicoya Agreement, of which we have received \$2.5 million.
 Furthermore, we are eligible to receive the additional \$2.5 million upon the earlier of (i) Nicoya's submission of the investigational new drug application to the Center for Drug Evaluation ("CDE") of China, of which we received in February 2023.
-We are also eligible to receive up to an additional aggregate amount of \$115 million upon the achievement of certain development, regulatory and sales-based milestones by Nicoya for the Nicoya Field.
-Under the terms of the CAMP4 Agreement, we received an initial upfront payment set are sin the low double digits on net product sales within the Nicoya Territory and in the Nicoya Field.
-Under the terms of the CAMP4 Agreement, we received an initial upfront payment, set willion for non-Dravet syndrome products, as well as sales milestones of up to \$90 million for Dravet syndrome products and up to \$90 million for non-Dravet syndrome products, as well as sales milestones of up to \$90 million for Dravet syndrome products and up to \$90 million for non-Dravet syndrome products.
+We are also eligible to receive up to an additional aggregate amount of \$115 million upon the achievement of certain development, regulatory and sales-based milestones by Nicoya for the Nicoya Product in the Nicoya Territory.
+We will also receive tiered, double digit royalty payments at rates in the low double digits on net product sales within the Nicoya Territory and in the Nicoya Field.
+Under the terms of the CAMP4 Agreement, we received an initial upfront payment of \$1.5 million and we are eligible to receive up to \$3.5 million in development milestone payments for Dravet syndrome products, and \$4 million for non-Dravet syndrome products, as well as sales milestones of up to \$90 million for Dravet syndrome products and up to \$90 million for non-Dravet syndrome products.